techpubs-mf/style-guide-original/docs/ui-text-guidelines.md

 A button label is text that appears on a call-to-action button in the UI.
 All buttons need labels.
 Follow these guidelines when writing button labels:

 - Write concise button text.
-Aim for 1 or 2 words and no more than 4 words.
+Aim for one or two words and no more than 4 words.
 - Avoid using "Yes" or "No".
 Instead, write a clear call to action.
 Be specific so that the user is sure of what action happens after they select the button.
-- If the button text requires more than 1 word, start the text with a verb.
+- If the button text requires more than one word, start the text with a verb.
 - Use a precise verb to describe the action.
 For example, use "Add" when using an existing object in a new context, and use "Create" when making a new object from scratch.
 - Use sentence-style capitalization and capitalize the first word and proper nouns only.
 - Avoid articles such as "a", "an", or "the".